The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 As a foster carer, you may have questions about what tax and national insurance you need to pay.
 HMRC has developed an e-learning course to help guide you through everything you need to know.
 There are useful tips and practical case studies as part of the course which you can do at your own pace.

 Many people express admiration for those who foster, and there is no doubt that foster carers do an amazing job.
 You can do it too!
 The building blocks for a positive future for a child in foster care come from everyday life.
 And remember, you won’t be alone.
 There are plenty of people and networks to support you as a foster carer.
-So make a difference today.
-Request an information pack.
+So make a difference today and request an information pack.
 This small step could be the start of transforming a child’s life.

 “I’m a long-term foster carer.
 Fostering is the most rewarding thing I’ve ever done.
 It’s also the most challenging.
 Sometimes I’ve had to dig deep to find resilience, patience and humour.
 But always, whatever situations I’ve faced, it makes me proud.
 To know I’m doing something so worthwhile is extremely gratifying.
 With the help of professionals, it’s wonderful seeing my young person find her place in the world.”